ayohana/HairSalon/README.md

   * Enter `$ git clone https://github.com/ayohana/HairSalon.git/`.
 * Create your database.
   * Open the `Command Line Interface` (CLI).
-  * Enter `mysql -uroot -p` and the CLI will prompt for your MYSQL password.
+  * Enter `mysql -uroot -p` and the CLI will prompt for your MySQL password.
   * Enter `CREATE DATABASE database_name;`
-  * Enter `SHOW DATABASES;` to confirm your database was created in your server's list of databases.
   * Enter `USE database_name;` to connect to your database.
-  * Enter `SELECT DATABASE();` to verify you are connected to the correct database.
   * Enter `CREATE TABLE stylists (StylistID serial PRIMARY KEY, Name VARCHAR (255), Specialty VARCHAR (255), HireDate DATETIME);` to create your table of stylists.
   * Enter `CREATE TABLE clients (ClientID serial PRIMARY KEY, Name VARCHAR(255), StylistID INT);` to create your table of clients.
-  * Enter `DESCRIBE stylists;` or `DESCRIBE clients` to see your table columns.
 * Run the application.
   * Navigate into the `HairSalon` directory `$ cd Desktop/HairSalon/HairSalon.Solution/HairSalon`
     * Enter the command `dotnet restore` to gather tools and dependencies for the application.